Click here for COVID-19 visiting rules. Click here for the CHS’s digital programs.

 On-Site Museum Education Programs

-Cost: $8 per student, discounts available for Priority and Title I School Districts.
-Thank you to the Henry Nias Foundation and other generous sponsors.
+Cost: $10 per student, discounts available for Priority School Districts and Title I Schools

 Work and Play from Long Ago